wevote/WebApp/docs/WindowsSimplifiedInstall.md

 32. Make this configuration change, to allow the WebApp to be compiled under Windows.

-    Background: MS-DOS and subsequently Windows chose to end each line in a text file with a carriage-return followed by a line-feed (CRLF), but UNIX, Linux and MacOS simply uses a line-feed (LF).
-All WeVote source code files use LF when advancing to the next line, so configuation is necessary to allow files on Window to be able to be submitted to We Votes git repositories.
+    Background: MS-DOS and subsequently Windows chose to end each line in a text file with a carriage-return followed by a line-feed (CRLF), but UNIX, Linux and macOS simply uses a line-feed (LF).
+All WeVote source code files use LF when advancing to the next line, so this configuration is necessary to allow files on Windows to be able to be submitted to We Vote's git repositories.

     **This "fix" is a bit hacky, and you have to be sure not to commit this '.eslintrc' file to Git if you check in changes.**